8.0 Migration Guide

 A consequence of strict type binding is that the query parser will not assign different parameter types to the same named parameter.

-For example, using a single named parameter for both IS NULL
+For example, using a single named parameter for both IS NULL check and an IN clause causes a type mismatch and falls back to column type:

 SELECT e FROM MyEntity e WHERE :names IS NULL OR e.name IN :names